Skip to content

 What is the difference between an air bike, a fan bike and an assault bike?

 They are all the same type of machine.
 An air bike (also called a fan bike) uses a big front fan for resistance, with moving handlebars that work your arms while you pedal.
 The harder you push, the more air the fan moves and the harder it gets, so resistance scales automatically with your effort.
 "Assault bike" is really a brand name, Assault Fitness, that became a catch-all term, a bit like calling a vacuum a Hoover.
+Plenty of bikes sold as assault bikes today are made by other brands entirely.

 Are air bikes good for weight loss and HIIT?